HGARgG-0710/math-expressions.js/README.md

 ### 7.Vector

-This class represents a type-safe and length-safe version of array, that also has controllable length.
+This class represents a mathematical vector.
+You can do all sorts of operations on it, most of the ones of vector algebra.

 ```js
 class Vector {